 3) Keep members engaged

-By collecting data on your online fitness platform you can engage members better by sending some personalized messages, share updates, or get feedback from members or app users, everything in the right time and place – when members are more responsive to the communication.
+By collecting data on your online fitness platform, you can engage members better by sending some personalized messages, sharing updates, or getting feedback from members or app users, everything in the right time and place – when members are more responsive to the communication.

 Prior to COVID-19, we were already in the advanced stages of discussions with Les Mills in order to offer Les Mills On Demand as an additional product for GymNation members.
 As soon as we knew UAE gyms were going to be closed, we brought that launch forward and immediately offered Les Mills On Demand to all GymNation members and non-members within the UAE.